Rogibb111/game_boy_emulator/Readme.md

 A small project that I have been working on to familarize myself with TypeScript and my next step in writing emulators.
 This Readme will currently serve as a place for me to track my progress.
 Fascination reading material.

+* 4/15/20 - Finished up the memory logic to wrap up work on the major systems.
+Did some minor error fixes with typing.
+Updated the module system to use ES2015 modules.
+Since modules don't work via loading from the file-system, needed to add small static node server to serve up files.
+Got button handlers fixed up as well.
+Started adding instructions to Z80 class.
+Wound up breaking them up into seperate files.

 * 5/9/19 - All JavaScript files have been converted over to TypeScript.
 I have created MemoryBank instances for most of the ram, but have realized that my scheme doesn't work well with the Imran Nazar's ramoffset.
 Current thoughts are to read eram size from cartridge header and have the bank instance for eram take in the number of 8k banks to create.
 Then when reading and writing, we can pass in the rambank number for read and writes.

 * 5/10/19 - Fixed most errors from linting.
 After looking over the MMU even more, I'm starting to think that I should be using the same scheme i use for handling ram banks with the roms banks as well.
 A: Better to use the same patter for similar operations and B: will probably help me debug.
 Now I need to come up with a good implementation.